livecomsjournal/article_templates/information_for_authors.md

 #### Article Versioning and LiveCoMS

-LiveCoMS requires a version identification scheme for manuscripts according the general "vY.X" format, where Y is the major version and X is the minor version.
+LiveCoMS requires a version identification scheme for manuscripts according the general **vY.X** format, where Y is the major version and X is the minor version.
 The version number should be included in the article title, e.g. "This is the title [Article v1.5]".

 The **Major Version** number must follow a strict sequence:
 0 indicates a version of the manuscript prior to acceptance in LiveCoMS.